wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 `import DamageType` and done.
 Don't like the implementation?
 Implement your own and publish it for use with the wurst dependency manager, offer your own improvements upstream to the standard library, or even write your own standard library - why not?

+We already received many very valuable additions to the stdnard library.
+By peer review and contributions it ensures a flawless beginner experience, without needing to worry about dependencies before starting a map.

 ### Object editing